DJI Neo hands-on: A powerful and lightweight $200 drone

 Touchscreen piloting worked surprisingly well, letting me fly the Neo with precision.
 Outdoors with a GPS lock the drone is quite stable, but it can drift around and get a bit hard to manage indoors.

-For more precision, the Neo also supports multiple DJI controllers, including the RC N3 model that comes in the Combo kit.
+For more precision, the Neo also supports multiple DJI controllers, including the RC N3 model sold separately.
 However, you can also use it as an FPV drone by connecting it to DJI’s RC Motion 3 and DJI Goggles 3.

 Controller mode offers the same features you’ll find on drones like the Mini 4 Pro, with cinema, normal and sport modes, manual and auto video, quick shot features and more.
 Using it with the FPV goggles and controller gives you the same experience as the Avata 2, including one-press acrobatics — albeit with a large drop in performance, of course.